ryan oprea

 uc santa barbara

 I am the Maxwell C. and Mary Pellish Chair of Economics at the University of California, Santa Barbara.
-I use experimental economics to study how complexity and bounded rationality influence human behavior and institutions.
+I use experimental economics to study how complexity and cognitive limitations influence human behavior and institutions.
 You can find my curriculum vita here

 department of economics